 Due to the weak climate goal and the objective of offsetting rather than reducing the emissions from planes, CORSIA will do nothing to address the sector’s massive climate impact.
 There is no role for offsetting in a climate-safe world, and each sector, including aviation, should focus on reducing its own emissions.

 As a member of the International Coalition for Sustainable Aviation (ICSA) Carbon Market Watch is an observer to ICAO and participates in the elaboration of the rules for CORSIA.
 These rules must ensure that the airlines will support good climate projects and not projects that fail to reduce emissions or harm communities.

 Carbon Market Watch calls for higher climate ambition across the industry with a focus on in-sector emission reductions, robust governance rules, increased transparency and public participation.
 We also support domestic and regional carbon pricing measures in order to help bring the industry in line with a 1.5C pathway.

 Aviation in the EU

 Along with other major emitters in Europe, aviation is covered by the EU Emissions Trading System (EU ETS).
 According to the initial plan, emissions from flights from, to and within the European Economic Area (EEA) were supposed to be covered by the ETS.

-Carbon Market Watch calls for improvements to the current policies and further measures to address the growing emissions from flights to and from Europe.
-While the EU ETS itself needs to be improved, a weaker international deal should not replace it for aviation and thus undermine Europe’s climate action.
+Carbon Market Watch welcomes the plans to make airlines pay more under the EU ETS and calls for further measures to address the growing emissions from flights to and from Europe.
+There should be no bailouts to the sector without strict environmental and social conditions While the EU ETS itself needs to be improved, a weaker international deal should not replace it for aviation and thus undermine Europe’s climate action.